 Security Deposits.
-The carrying value of security deposits does not materially differ from the fair value as at December 31, 2022 and 2021.
+The carrying value of security deposits does not materially differ from the fair value as at December 31, 2023 and 2022.

 Investment Properties.
-The fair values of the investment properties were based on valuations performed by accredited independent appraisers, as discussed in Note 8.
+The fair values of the investment properties were based on valuations performed by accredited independent appraisers.